How to Start a Fundraiser: Complete Guide to Creating Successful Fundraising Campaigns

 Learn How to Build That Trust

-While this guide covers the 'what' and 'how' of launching a campaign, our companion guide, The New Fundraiser's Guide to Building Donor Trust, dives deep into the 'why' and the communication strategies that create lasting a donor relationships.
+While this guide covers the 'what' and 'how' of launching a successful fundraiser, our companion guide, The New Fundraiser's Guide to Building Donor Trust, dives deep into the 'why' and the communication strategies that create lasting donor relationships for your fundraiser.

 Step 2: Building Your Fundraising Plan & Timeline

 Great fundraisers don't just happen; they are planned.
 A strategic fundraising plan acts as your roadmap, guiding your actions, focusing your outreach, and ensuring you have a clear path to your goal.
-This is where you move from a passionate idea to an actionable strategy for your fundraising campaign.
+This is where you move from a passionate idea to an actionable strategy for your successful fundraiser campaign.

 Defining Your SMART Goal

-To inspire donors, you need a goal that is both compelling and credible.
-The SMART framework is the best practice for setting fundraising goals:
+To inspire donors, you need a fundraising goal that is both compelling and credible.
+The SMART framework is the best practice for setting effective fundraising goals for any fundraiser:

-• Specific: What will you do? (e.g., "Purchase 50 new laptops for the community center.")
+• Specific: What will your fundraiser accomplish? (e.g., "Purchase 50 new laptops for the community center.")

-• Achievable: Is this goal realistic given your resources and timeline?
+• Achievable: Is this fundraising goal realistic given your resources and timeline?

 • Relevant: Why is this important to your cause right now?